civboot/fngi/notes/spore.md

 (might) all happen within a single clock cycle** on a suitably built machine.
 The approach is inspired by the [J1 microprocessor](https://excamera.com/files/j1.pdf) with the desire to make a more general-purpose CPU.
-For demonstration, `1,SRCP,ADD,RET #4200` will:
+For demonstration, `1,SRMP,ADD,RET #4200` will:
 - Add two unsigned 32 bit (4 byte) values on the stack
-- Store their value at the 16bit address 0x4200 offset by the CP (sector ptr).
+- Store their value at the 16bit address 0x4200 offset by the MP (module ptr).
-- Return, which not only continues executing from the previous function but also updates the working stack pointer and the sector pointer.
+- Return, which not only continues executing from the previous function but also updates the working stack pointer and the module pointer.

 spore16's bit layout is as follows: